Category: Ready To Get Married

 Finding Love: Good Signs That Your Relationship Is Right For Deeper Commitment

-The transition from casual friendship to infatuation to commitment runs on emotions, for most of us.
-Some people believe the “rush” means it’s all good, only to find there are big gaps in how well they really understand and know each other.
-So, what really matters in making a good choice to get more serious?
+The transition from casual friendship to love to commitment is powered by emotion for many people.
+Does the “rush” mean it’s all good?
+What happens when big gaps appear in how you understand and know each other?
+It’s hard to know ahead of time what really matters in making a good choice to get more serious.
 Strong attractions?
 Compatible tastes and dreams?
 Shared interests?
 Similar backgrounds?
 Traditional gender roles?
 Let’s explore both the emotions which are the glue, and also step back to look at the larger picture.

 Unveiling the Mystery of True Love